rampal-punia/python-tutorials/README.md

 - [Wikipedia](https://www.wikipedia.org/)
 - [StackOverflow](https://stackoverflow.com/)
 - [Fluent Python](https://www.oreilly.com/library/view/fluent-python-2nd/9781492056348/)

 None of the above is an affiliated link.
-And let me admit that fluent python is my favorite book on Python and it is almost impossible for me to write about Python without being affected by this book.
+And let me admit that `Fluent Python By Luciano Ramalho` is my favorite book on Python and it is almost impossible for me to write about Python without being affected by this book.

 All specific references are quoted at the related page.